nodebots/nodebots.io/README.md

 NODEBOTS UNITE
 ===
-Please submit pull requests against master.
+Please submit pull requests against gh-pages, there is no master branch.

 The NodeBots Website